-How to find a credit union to refinance student loans
+- Finding a credit union to refinance student loans

 However, credit unions have specific membership requirements, so you can’t join just any credit union.
-And not every credit union offers student loan refinancing.
-Here are some credit unions to consider when you’re looking to refinance your student loans.
+Plus, not every credit union offers student loan refinancing.
+Here are some places to consider when you’re looking for refinancing:

 With LendKey’s rate check tool, you provide a few pieces of information about yourself and your student loans.
 LendKey will perform a soft credit check — it won’t affect your credit.
 Repayment options range from Up to 20 years , depending on the type of student loan refinanced, and there are no origination fees.

 Based on the information you provide, LendKey returns a list of personalized student loan refinancing offers from credit unions and other lenders.
 Having one place to check multiple student loan refinancing offers at once means you can easily compare rates and choose the terms that best fit your needs.

-Read our full LendKey review for a rundown on how to use this network to find a deal on student loan refinancing.
+Read our full LendKey review for a rundown on how to use this network to find a deal on loan refinancing.

 Navy Federal Credit Union